prevention-icon

 Indian meal moths

-Found in a variety of stored food products, Indian meal moths are usually introduced to kitchen pantries through contaminated packaged food.
+Found in various stored food products, Indian meal moths are usually introduced to kitchen pantries through contaminated packaged food.

-Also known as pantry moths, these pests will eat a wide range of food including grains, pasta, nuts, spices, dried fruit and cocoa.
+Also known as pantry moths, these pests eat a wide range of foods, including grains, pasta, nuts, spices, dried fruits, and cocoa.

 Appearance